-Customer service trends that will drive customer success in the coming years
+Customer service trends driving success in coming years

 - Mobile web adoption is growing 8 times faster than web adoption did in the 1990s and early 2000s.
 (Source: Nielsen)

-- Not having a mobile-optimized website is like closing your store one day each week!
+- Missing out on a mobile-optimized website is like closing your store one day a week!
 (Source: Google)

 2. Customers will contact you on social media